emucla/context-study/README.md

 Index of files in repository:

-.pitch_seg_data.csv = pitch analyses for audio files

-.pilotdata.xlsx = context annotations + pitch analyses for annotated audio files included in the pilot analyses (needed to run models in R code)

 .pilot_Rcode.R = R code for pilot analyses

+.pilotdata.xlsx = context annotations + pitch data for annotated audio files included in the pilot analyses

+.pitch_seg_data.csv = pitch data for audio files

 Additional files:

-PilotCode_V1.R and PilotCode_V2.R are R code from previous versions of the pre-registration.
+PilotCode_inital.R and PilotCode_recode.R are R code from version 3 of the pre-registration on OSF.

 The current pre-registration and analyses as well as previous versions of the pre-registration can be found on OSF: https://osf.io/va7c8/